GTBitsOfGood/Healing4Heroes/README.md

 ```
 npm ci
 ```
-6. Run the project in your browser (Note not all React-Native features may work properly in the browser but it is good for quick development and iteration):
+6. Run the project in your browser (Note: Not all React-Native features may work properly in the browser but it is good for quick development and iteration):
 ```
 npm run dev
 ```
-7. (Required for Frontend Devs) Run the project on your phone.
-There are a couple of ways to do this but using [Expo Go](https://expo.dev/client) is the easiest.
-When using Expo Go, you will receive a QR code which you scan through your phone's Expo Go app.
+7. (Required for Frontend Devs) To run the project on your phone, there are a couple of ways to do this but using [Expo Go](https://expo.dev/client) is the easiest.
+When using running the application, you will receive a QR code which you scan through your phone's Expo Go app.
 ```
 npm run start:mobile
 npm run start:backend
 ```
-8. If you face network issues of connecting with the app via your phone, you can run it via a tunnel like ngrok:
+8. If you face network issues of connecting with the app via your phone, you can run it via a tunnel like ngrok; you may need to install a package when doing this for the first time:
 ```
 npm run start:mobile-tunnel
 npm run start:backend